 - ISO/IA approves the delegation of IT administration (of ePHI systems) to IT staff other than ITS.
 The criteria for delegating IT administration to non-ITS staff includes:

 - Is the staff experienced, trained and professional IT staff?
-Note that they need to have taken HIPAA Privacy & Security training.
+Note that they need to have taken the Foundational HIPAA Privacy & Security Training course and be compliant with the Annual Security Attestation and HIPAA Refresher requirement.

 - Do they hold any IT certifications or IT academic degrees?